microsoft/azuredatastudio/test/unit/README.md

 For instance, `./scripts/test.sh --debug --glob **/extHost*.test.js` runs all tests from `extHost`-files and enables you to debug them.

+Setting environment variable ADS_TEST_GREP also you to select the tests that are run.

 ## Run (inside browser)

 	yarn test-browser --browser webkit --browser chromium